ChattelionLuo/chattelionluo.github.io/_pages/music.md

 redirect_from:
   - /music
 ---
 When not doing maths, I am a semi-professional violinist.
-I learned from Mr. Xingyan Chen from the Sichuan Conservatory of Music.
+I learned from Mr. Xingyan Chen from [Sichuan Conservatory of Music](http://www.sccm.cn
+).
 Currently, I am playing at the Asian Chamber Orchestra under the baton of Mr. Chan Man Tat.
-I am a genuine classical music fan and play in local/university orchestras, chamber groups and studios.
+I am a genuine classical music fan and playing in local/university orchestras, chamber groups and studios.
 Please contact me if interested in collaborating.

 ## Positions